What should you include in your SEO report template?

 - Results Overview

 After reading the report summary, the client should understand the project focus and results.
-For example, they should know from the first page of the report that Organic Traffic increased 15% and generated 50 new leads and how that was achieved.
+For example, they should know from the first page of the report that Organic Traffic increased by 15% and generated 50 new leads.

 Finish the overview with a few notes on the next steps you’re planning to take towards the client’s goals.